TheRainbowPhoenix/CP-emu/README.md

 # casio-emu

-A work-in-porgress emulator for the Casio CG50 calculator.
+A work-in-progress emulator for the ClassPad.
+It is based on [casio-emu](https://github.com/Heath123/casio-emu) and will bring some of the [RuK](https://github.com/TheRainbowPhoenix/RuK) features.

 It currently runs many add-ins created with [gint](https://gitea.planet-casio.com/Lephenixnoir/gint) quite well.

 ## Limitations
 - This does not attempt to emulate syscalls or the OS yet, so PrizmSDK add-ins will not work